NPetersenDK/VMware-Scripts/README.md

 ```

 # Disclaimer
-The scripts and programs are released without any support and if stuff breaks, blame yourself - not me :)
+The scripts and programs are released without any support and if stuff breaks I'm not responsible.
+Although you're more than happy to contact me, and I might help.

+As per usual test the scripts before executing them, normally i comment out things where I change stuff.

+# License
+Released under the MIT LICENSE - check the LICENSE file